HIDGlobalDocs/style-guide/docs/lists.md

 - A complete lead-in sentence that describes the list's purpose, punctuated by a colon
 - A consistent hierarchy or order, such as alphabetization
-- More than 1one list item
+- More than one list item
 - No more than one sublist for each list item if needed, with at least two items in a sublist
 - Parallel sentence construction
 - Sentence case capitalization